Our member organisations elect our board.

 Now retired, Sue worked for many years as a self-employed barrister.
 She also served as deputy treasurer of her chambers for 11 years and as a staff liaison officer for 13 years.

-Sarah is a strong supporter of Suffolk Libraries, and very aware of how lucky we are to have access to such an excellent library service.
+Sarah is an enthusiastic supporter of Suffolk Libraries and very aware of how lucky we are to have access to such an excellent library service.
 She values and supports the inclusive and diverse services Suffolk Libraries offers to everyone in the community.

-Sarah has had a long, varied and interesting career in the public sector associated with farming and the environment.
-This originally involved time as an agronomist and farm business adviser in East Suffolk, which was followed by many years working at a broader level in environmental policy, organisational management, business development and change management.
+Sarah has had a varied and interesting career in the public sector associated with farming and the environment.
+This included many years in senior management roles based in East Anglia and London, which were associated with government environmental policy, business development and change management.